flexn-io/renative/README.md

 #### Reset options

-ReNativeAllows you to perform reset commands if you facing unforeseen problems or migrating ReNativeversions
+ReNative Allows you to perform reset commands if you facing unforeseen problems or migrating ReNative versions

 Reset Metro Bundler cache